zonaro/wadfusion/README.md

 ### Note: WadFusion requires GZDoom v4.14.1 or newer, it will not work with other engines.

+## Integrated Extras

+This version of WadFusion includes integrated extras from the community:

+### Wadfusion-Xtras
+An addon that adds console maps and the entirety of Doom 64 for Doom 2 (with permission).
+This integration includes:
+- Enhanced graphics and textures
+- Additional maps and episodes
+- Doom 64-style monsters and weapons
+- Custom UI elements and status bars

+### WadFusion-Unofficial-Xtras
+An addon for unofficial campaigns including:
+- The Lost Episodes of Doom
+- Perditions Gate
+- Hell to Pay
+- Freedoom Phase 1 and 2
+- TNT Revolution
+- Plutonia 2
+- Doom Zero

+All extras are located in the `res/extras/` directory and are automatically integrated into the build process.

 ## Usage

 Simply copy all of your WADs into the `source_wads` subfolder, then run WadFusion.
 A log will appear showing progress and any errors that arise.
 A new file called `doom_fusion.ipk3` will be created, with all the game content in it.
 It should be selectable in GZDoom as "DOOM Fusion".